altairwei/ZoteroLinkCitation/README.md

 1. Within the VBA Editor, locate `Normal` in the Project window on the left.
 Right-click on `Modules` under `Normal`.
 If `Modules` is not visible, right-click on `Normal` and choose `Insert` > `Module`.
 2. With the new module selected, navigate to `File` > `Import File...` in the VBA Editor's menu.
-3. Locate and select your `ZoteroLinkCitation.vb` file, then click `Open` to import the script.
+3. Locate and select your `ZoteroLinkCitation.bas` file, then click `Open` to import the script.

 ### Step 3: Saving Your Macro-Enabled Document